-Elizabeth Gentry, whose novel, Housebound, will be released in September 2013.
+Elizabeth Gentry, whose novel, Housebound, was released in September 2013.

 2011 Winner (Poetry):

-José Perez Beduya, whose book, Throng, will be released in September 2012 pending completion during his residency.
+José Perez Beduya, whose book, Throng, was released in September 2012.
 (Guest Judge: Jennifer Moxley.)

 2010 Winner (Prose):

-Gretchen Henderson, whose book Galerie de Difformité, will be released in October 2011.
+Gretchen Henderson, whose book Galerie de Difformité, was released in October 2011.

 2009 Winner (Poetry):